High-rises account for over 50% of 1,816 housing projects launched across 7 big cities in 2019

 Delhi-NCR saw only a marginal drop – from a 3 per cent share of 1.73 lakh units in 2014 to 2 per cent of 46,920 units in 2019.

-MMR had 1 per cent share of villas from a total 1.34 lakh units launched in 2014 and its share in 2019 is now zero.
+MMR had a 1 per cent share of villas from a total of 1.34 lakh units launched in 2014 and its share in 2019 is now zero.

 In Pune and Kolkata too, the share of villa supply has been negligible in the last five years, the report said.